cnatis/generator-mithril-webpack/generators/app/templates/src/components/README.md

 # [Application architecture with components](https://lhorie.github.io/mithril/components.html#application-architecture-with-components)

 Components are versatile tools to organize code and can be used in a variety of ways.
+Components are the encapsulated UI of your web application.

 ## [Parameterized components](https://lhorie.github.io/mithril/mithril.component.html#parameterized-components)